-The new Owners of 104 Jefferson Street hired Joe Still Building Company upfront to assist from pre-purchase cost analysis to final occupancy, changing the historic 11,000 sf building downtown into modern “A” office space.
+The new Owners of 104 Jefferson Street hired JS Building Co. upfront to assist from pre-purchase cost analysis to final occupancy, changing the historic 11,000 square foot building downtown into modern “A” office space.
 By all measures, the new space is a big success.

 Work began by reinforcing aged and sagging roof structure and exposing brick walls behind old plaster and drywall.
 A sleek glass street front was added, incorporating custom hand-made doors crafted from wooden rafters salvaged from the second-floor ceiling.
 Major lobby reconfigurations took place to update the existing stairway and to add a separate entrance from the basement directly on to Jefferson Street.
 The character of the space continued to take shape with the addition of exposed sprinkler pipes and artistic lighting fixtures.